 Medical expenses can add up quickly with a critical illness and many people don’t have an emergency fund large enough to cover these expenses.
-This is why you may opt to add critical illness coverage.
+This is why you may opt to add a critical illness rider.

 Accelerated Death Benefit Rider

-The spousal rider allows you to add-on life insurance to cover your spouse versus owning two separate life insurance policies.
-Typically, a spousal rider only provides term coverage for a specific period of time.
+The spousal rider allows you to add on life insurance to cover your spouse versus owning two separate life insurance policies.
+A spousal rider provides term coverage only for a specific period of time.

-If added to the purchase of your insurance policy, the guaranteed insurability rider (also called an additional purchase option) guarantees your policy’s renewability at the end of its term.
+If added to the purchase of your convertible term life insurance policy, the guaranteed insurability rider (called an additional purchase option) guarantees your policy’s renewability at the end of its term.
 If you decide to renew your policy, you will not be required to provide additional proof of insurability.